ProEcho1/MMKcat/README.md

 ......

 if __name__ == '__main__':
-    # Replace the values of these variables to yours
+    # Replace the values of these variables to your chemical reactions
     substrate_smiles = ["CSCC[C@H](N)C(O)=NCC(=O)O"]
     protein_sequence = "MFLLPLPAAARVAVRHLSVKRLWAPGPAAADMTKGLVLGIYSKEKEEDEPQFTSAGENFNKLVSGKLREILNISGPPLKAGKTRTFYGLHEDFPSVVVVGLGKKTAGIDEQENWHEGKENIRAAVAAGCRQIQDLEIPSVEVDPCGDAQAAAEGAVLGLYEYDDLKQKRKVVVSAKLHGSEDQEAWQRGVLFASGQNLARRLMETPANEMTPTKFAEIVEENLKSASIKTDVFIRPKSWIEEQEMGSFLSVAKGSEEPPVFLEIHYKGSPNASEPPLVFVGKGITFDSGGISIKAAANMDLMRADMGGAATICSAIVSAAKLDLPINIVGLAPLCENMPSGKANKPGDVVRARNGKTIQVDNTDAEGRLILADALCYAHTFNPKVIINAATLTGAMDIALGSGATGVFTNSSWLWNKLFEASIETGDRVWRMPLFEHYTRQVIDCQLADVNNIGKYRSAGACTAAAFLKEFVTHPKWAHLDIAGVMTNKDEVPYLRKGMAGRPTRTLIEFLFRFSQDSA"
     # if products are unknown, please set this variable as: product_smiles = [[None]]